 Carpal tunnel release solves carpal tunnel syndrome by giving the median nerve more room and is performed by cutting through a ligament at the top of the carpal tunnel, called the carpal ligament.

 If you suffer from carpal tunnel syndrome and nonsurgical treatment hasn’t helped, a carpal tunnel release procedure may need to be scheduled.
-Ask a surgeon at OSI if this may be the best option for you.
+Ask a local Kansas City hand & wrist doctor at OSI if this may be the best option for you.

-Consult with an orthopedic surgeon at OSI to learn more about what trigger finger release entails and what it can do for your condition.
+Consult with an orthopedic surgeon at OSI (Orthopedic Surgeons Inc.) to learn more about what trigger finger release entails and what it can do for your condition.

 The hands and wrists are intricate and complex parts of your body made of several small joints that enable you to flex and move your hands and fingers.
 When these joints become damaged, either through degenerative diseases such as arthritis or through injury, they may need to be replaced.
 One of the main joints that we replace is the joint at the base of your thumb.